voodoofugu/nexus-state/README.md

 ### About

 Lightweight, framework-agnostic state management with optional actions and React bindings.
-Designed for simplicity and performance.
+Designed for simplicity and performance with TypeScript support.

 <h2></h2>